Dows Community School District: History

 Dows was a founding member of the North Star Conference and continued membership into the 1950s and early 1960s.
 Teams in the early years of the North Star Conference included Boone Valley (Renwick), Corwith-Wesley, Dows, Fertile, Franklin Consolidated (now CAL of Latimer), Goldfield, Kanawha, Klemme, LuVerne, Rockwell, Sheffield, and Ventura.
 Dows was a member of the Iowa River Valley Conference in the 1960s and 1970s, which included Alden, Dows, Gilbert, Hubbard, NESCO, Northeast Hamilton, Radcliffe, and Union-Whitten.
 In the late 1970s, Dows rejoined the North Star Conference, which over the years included Alden, CAL of Latimer (later CAL/Dows), Corwith-Wesley/LuVerne, Dows, Meservey-Thornton, Northeast Hamilton of Blairsburg, Sheffield-Chapin (later SCMT, now West Fork), Southeast Webster-Grand, Twin River Valley of Bode, Ventura, and Woden-Crystal Lake/Titonka.
 CAL/Dows High School continued to be a member of the North Star Conference until it dissolved in 2004.
 At that time CAL/Dows joined the Iowa Star Conference.
 Dows began whole grade sharing with Clarion–Goldfield in 2005 and consolidated to become Clarion–Goldfield–Dows in 2014.
 Clarion–Goldfield–Dows is a member of the North Central Conference, which currently includes Algona, Clarion–Goldfield-Dows, Clear Lake, Hampton-Dumont, Humboldt, Iowa Falls-Alden, St. Edmond Catholic (Fort Dodge), and Webster City.

+Starting in 1996 and 1997, discussions were held on the future of the school district due to declining enrollment, which resulted in less funding.
+Scenarios were considered by the school board, including a 2-way or 1-way whole grade sharing agreement with CAL (Latimer).
+Dows and CAL already shared several sports since 1987, many of which were hosted by Dows.
+A 1-way whole grade sharing agreement was also considered with Belmond-Klemme, Northeast Hamilton (Blairsburg), Clarion-Goldfield, and Alden.
+Under a 1-way whole grade sharing arrangement, Dows would have maintained a K-8 or K-6 building and send the upper grades to another partner district.
+Dows and Northeast Hamilton had a history of sharing programs, including Vocational Agriculture, Industrial Arts, Physics, Golf, and Girls Basketball.
+Ultimately, the decision was made to pursue a 2-way whole grade sharing partnership with CAL.